martinkeat/unraid-templates/README.md

 <h3>Description</h3>

-UNRAID Docker Templates for Docker images in the "binhex" repository.
+UNRAID Docker Templates for Docker images in the "xBerzerkr" repository.

 <h3>Usage in UNRAID:</h3>
 <ol>